69. An Apology for Raymond Sebond

 Montaigne is saying that we are in a constant state of change and everyone we know is constantly changing as well.
 So we can state with complete sincerity and passion a strong feeling about an idea or person, but not feel the same way moments later.

-Montaigne makes a strong argument earlier in this essay for embodied consciousness here, centuries ahead of his time:
+He makes a strong argument earlier in this essay for embodied consciousness, centuries ahead of his time:

 It is certain that our conceptions, our judgement and our mental faculties in general are all affected by the changes and alterations of the body.
 Those alterations are ceaseless.
 Are our minds not more alert, our memory more ready, our reasoning powers more lively when we are well rather than ill?
 Does not everything present a different aspect to our minds under the influence of joy and gaiety or of chagrin and melancholy?